ARK-Scott/SnowStorm/index.md

 10) Do not use materials, if you do not intend to replace them.

 11) Don't just sit around the base all day doing nothing, do something productive.

-12) Bring a spyglass with you at all times, and if you don't have a spyglass make one.
-Don't know how to make one, or don't have enough engram points to unlock it, ask Dreamer, Ember, or Scott.
-Just please bring a spyglass, because it gets really annoying when we have to lend our spyglasses and stop what we are doing.

-13) If you need something made and you can't make it, or you don't have a blueprint, then please ask.

 ### Consequences